CiscoSecurity/tr-05-serverless-relay/README.md

-Once a secret key has been generated and used for encoding your third-party credentials into a JWT token, the token has to be provided on each request to the application as the `Authorization: Bearer <JWT>` header (this will be automatically done for you if you create a corresponding module in Threat Response).
+Once a secret key has been generated and used for encoding your third-party credentials into a JWT token, the token has to be provided on each request to the application as the `Authorization: Bearer <JWT>` header (this will be automatically done for you if you create a corresponding module in CTR).
 Unless the signature verification fails, the application will decode the token to restore your original third-party credentials and will try to authenticate to the corresponding third-party service on your behalf.

 Probably, the easiest way to generate your JWT token is to use the interactive Debugger located on [JWT.IO](https://jwt.io/).
 You just have to go through the